 Yeah I said it.
 Of course we’d all love for our paint to be as bright and beautiful as the first day the home is painted, but let’s be real, you can’t hide your home from the sun.
 Obviously, fading isn’t hard to spot so it’s always best to be ahead of the game before your neighbors or worse, the HOA, begin to notice.

 Cracks in stucco can cause a whole world of problems.
 Depending on how large and severe the crack is, it may require different maintenance.
 For those small hairline cracks that you can barely fit your fingernail into, you’re in luck, those won’t need any caulk because a good high quality paint should fill those for you.
 Wider cracks will need some stucco patching or a high grade caulk can be used.
 If you have any major areas that can’t be filled with either of these materials then leave it to the professionals, find a local handy man that is familiar with stucco patching.
-After repairing all those cracks you’ll definitely want a fresh coat of paint to cover up what may almost look like a road map from all that caulking.
+After repairing all those cracks you’ll definitely want a fresh coat of paint from a professional painting contractor to cover up what may almost look like a road map from all that caulking.

 Wait, what?
 Yes it’s a tricky word and the definition does not make it anymore exciting.
 Efflorescence refers to the white powdery substance that develops on the surface of stucco homes.
 This effect can be extremely noticeable on a home especially with dark colors.
 Yes it looks awful, but there is always a solution!
 Many people take care of this with a wire brush but the most effective way, and the one we recommend, is a light power wash to the exterior.
 Some efflorescence stains can become pretty intense if not tended to soon enough so this is where some paint can come in handy to create a cohesive look!